 1052 Dorchester Ave.

-Dorchester is home to many of Boston’s finest Vietnamese restaurants, and Banh Mi Ba Le in Savin Hill is one of the best.
-All of the food here—including lo mein, spring rolls, dumplings, and sticky rice with banana—is prepared fresh in-house and customers can customize their orders to their tastes.
-Banh Mi Ba Le’s prices are another big draw; many items cost only a few dollars.
-Be sure to try the fresh-squeezed sugar cane juice and the delectable desserts.
+Dorchester is home to many of Boston’s finest Vietnamese restaurants, and Savin Hill’s Banh Mi Ba Le is one of the best.
+All of the food—including lo mein, spring rolls, dumplings, and sticky rice with banana—is prepared fresh in-house and customers can customize their orders.
+The prices are another big draw; many items cost only a few dollars.
+Try the fresh-squeezed sugar cane juice and the delectable desserts.

 1236 Dorchester Ave.

-DBar is a full-service restaurant that transforms with ease into a nightclub and lounge as the evening progresses.
-The restaurant, which has a sleek, dark, and moody interior, is open daily for dinner and Sunday brunch.
-The seasonal menu, which draws on local ingredients where possible, is overseen by noted chef Chris Coombs and includes dishes like tuna ceviche; penne alla Bolognese with veal, beef, and pancetta in a creamy tomato sauce with Parmigiano-Reggiano and fresh herbs; and the very popular giannone chicken under a brick—a crispy-skinned organic chicken with mashed potatoes, grilled asparagus, and a mushroom-Madeira jus.
-The cocktail menu offers everything from orange jalapeno margaritas to espresso martinis to the eatery’s backstreet bourbon, a blend of pomegranate, limoncello, basil, and bourbon.
+Dbar is a full-service restaurant that transforms into a nightclub and lounge as the evening progresses.
+With a sleek, dark, and moody interior, it’s open daily for dinner and Sunday brunch.
+The seasonal menu draws on local ingredients where possible and is overseen by noted chef Chris Coombs: adishes like tuna ceviche; penne Bolognese with veal, beef, and pancetta in a creamy tomato sauce with Parmigiano-Reggiano and fresh herbs; and the popular Giannone chicken under a brick—a crispy-skinned organic chicken with mashed potatoes, grilled asparagus, and a mushroom-Madeira jus.
+On the cocktail menu are orange jalapeno margaritas, espresso martinis, the eatery’s backstreet bourbon, a blend of pomegranate, limoncello, basil, and bourbon, and more.
 It’s not unusual to see patrons dancing to 1980s hits.
-DBar’s Showtune Tuesday, a sing-along of Broadway show tunes, has become especially popular.
+Dbar’s Showtune Tuesday, a sing-along of Broadway show tunes, has become especially popular.

 266 Bowdoin St.

-Restaurante Cesaria specializes in Cape Verdean cuisine—a fusion of Portuguese and West African cooking.
-The menu is reasonably priced and includes traditional favorites like fish, quail, canja (a local chicken soup), katchupada (a spicy stew of pork, beans, kale, and hominy), and cabriada (stewed goat).
-Cesaria’s spacious interior offers ample seating and the staff, most of whom are of Cape Verdean descent, create a warm, welcoming atmosphere.
-Live music is performed most nights and during Sunday brunch.
-And the cocktail menu is extensive.
+Specializing in Cape Verdean cuisine—a fusion of Portuguese and West African cooking—this spot is reasonably priced and includes traditional favorites like fish, quail, canja (a local chicken soup), katchupada (a spicy stew of pork, beans, kale, and hominy), and cabriada (stewed goat).
+Cesaria’s spacious interior has ample seating and the staff, most of Cape Verdean descent, create a warm, welcoming atmosphere.
+Live music is performed most nights and during Sunday brunch, and the cocktail menu is extensive.

 310 Bowdoin St.

-Jerk, located in Dorchester’s Bowdoin Street neighborhood, takes its name from the Jamaican staple jerk chicken.
-Food, fun, and a friendly atmosphere converge at this trendy upscale Jamaican restaurant, which showcases traditional Jamaican food like oxtail and curry chicken while incorporating distinct American influences.
+Jerk, in the Bowdoin Street neighborhood, takes its name from the Jamaican staple jerk chicken.
+Food, fun, and a friendly atmosphere converge at this trendy upscale Jamaican restaurant showcasing traditional Jamaican food like oxtail and curry chicken while incorporating distinct American influences.
 The cozy dining room has bamboo-covered walls hung with Jamaican artwork.
 A steady selection of reggae music fills the room.
 Note: Jerk is closed on Sundays.